arunppsg/resume/README.md

 ### Deep Forest Science
 ### Machine Learning Engineer Mar'22 - Present
-- Building machine learning pipelines for various applications in the field of drug discovery.
+- Designed and built a maching learning platform for computational drug discovery applications on AWS Batch service.
-- Building RestAPIs for the models using FastAPI and deploying them on AWS infrastructure.
+- Built RestAPIs using FastAPI for submitting jobs to the platform and developed backend services.

 #### Indian Institute of Technology, Madras
 ##### Project Assistant July'21 - Feb'22